Asymptotically Optimal Procedures for Sequential Joint Detection and Estimation: Optimal Choice of the Cost Coefficients

-The estimated gradients are then used to update the inverse of the Hessian matrix $\invHess$ via the \gls{bfgs} rule \cite[Eq.
-(6.17)]{nocedal2006numerical}.
-To get the cost coefficients at the current iteration, the ones from the previous iteration are updated via the step $\invHess^{(k)}\hat\nabla^{(k)}$.
-Usually, one would use a line search \cite[Chapter 3]{nocedal2006numerical} to obtain the optimal step size or at least a sufficiently good step size.
-However, evaluating the objective of \cref{eq:finalMaxProblem} is very costly and, hence, performing a line search is not suitable.
-Therefore, the step size is set to one which resulted in sufficiently good results for the examples considered in this work.
-General rules for step size selection can be found in the literature, but a more detailed discussion is beyond the scope of this paper.
-Finally, to ensure that the resulting coefficients are strictly positive, they are projected onto the set $[\smallNonNegNumber,\infty)$, where $\smallNonNegNumber$ is a small positive number, e.g., $\smallNonNegNumber=10^{-12}$.
+are fulfilled.
+This rule for step size selection worked well for the examples presented in this work.
+Finally, to ensure that the coefficients are strictly positive, they are projected onto the set $[\smallNonNegNumber,\infty)$, where $\smallNonNegNumber$ is a small positive number, e.g., $\smallNonNegNumber=10^{-12}$.
 These steps are repeated until convergence, i.e., until